Viagra, commonly known as the ‘little blue pill,’ is a well-known brand-name medication.

 Viagra is a small blue-colored tablet that includes the active salt Sildenafil Citrate.
 It is the first drug doctors prescribe for Erectile Dysfunction.

-Erectile Dysfunction is a common sexual condition that affects around 30 million people in the United States.
-It weakens a man’s ability to achieve an erection when aroused.
+Erectile Dysfunction is a common sexual dysfunction that affects around 30 million people in the United States.
+It weakens a man’s ability to get and maintain an erection when aroused.

 Viagra is taken orally, whenever needed, one hour before engaging in sexual activity.

-Viagra does not help increase your sex drive.
+Contrary to popular belief, Viagra does not increase your sex drive.
 You need to be in a state of sexual arousal to achieve an erection after taking Viagra.

-It helps you achieve and keep an erection for a longer period.
-It can also help you regain your erection quickly after ejaculation.
+It only helps you achieve and keep an erection for a longer period in response to sexual stimulation.
+It may help you regain your erection quickly after ejaculation, meaning it reduces the refractory period.

 The discovery resulted in Viagra, the first medicine ever developed to treat Erectile Dysfunction.